Chief Correspondent, NFL Network

-A two time Emmy award winner, Kremer is currently the NFL Network’s Chief Correspondent for Player Health and Safety.
-In this role, Kremer is the face of the network’s coverage and in-depth reporting on a critical issue facing professional sports.
-She chronicled All Pro defensive back Darrelle Revis’ year long comeback from a devastating ACL injury for “A Football Life.”
-She interviewed Johnny Jolly in prison for drug abuse and then a year later as he returned to the Green Bay Packers’ starting lineup.
-She got wide receiver Laurent Robinson to talk about how his life changed after suffering four concussions in four months.
+A two-time Emmy award winner, Kremer is currently Chief Correspondent for the NFL Network.
+Kremer leads the network’s coverage and in-depth reporting on health and safety, a critical issue facing professional sports.
+She has chronicled All Pro defensive back Darrelle Revis’ year-long comeback from a devastating ACL injury for “A Football Life,” she interviewed Johnny Jolly in prison for drug abuse and then a year later as he returned to the Green Bay Packers’ starting lineup, and also managed to get wide receiver Laurent Robinson to talk about how his life changed after suffering four concussions in four months.

-Previously (2006-2012) Kremer was a reporter for NBC sports.
-For five seasons, she was the sideline and feature reporter for the Emmy Award-winning “Sunday Night Football” on NBC.
-She periodically reported on football for the network’s popular “Today” morning show.
-In the summer of 2012, Kremer was front and center for NBC Sports as she covered swimming at the London Olympics.
-Her insight and unparalleled story telling ability was featured across all of the NBC’s platforms.
-In 2010, Kremer covered speedskating at the Winter Olympics in Vancouver and in 2008, she was lauded for her reporting of Olympic icon Michael Phelps’ dramatic pursuit of a record eight gold medals in Beijing.
+Prior to Kremer’s current roles, she was a reporter for NBC Sports and, for five seasons, Kremer was the sideline and feature reporter for the Emmy Award-winning “Sunday Night Football” on NBC.
+Kremer periodically reported on football for the network’s popular “Today” morning show, and in the summer of 2012, Kremer was front and center for NBC Sports as she covered swimming at the London Olympics where her insight and unparalleled story telling ability was featured across all of the NBC’s platforms.
+In 2010, Kremer covered speedskating at the Winter Olympics in Vancouver and in 2008 she was lauded for her reporting of Olympic icon Michael Phelps’ dramatic pursuit of a record eight gold medals in Beijing.

-Before joining NBC, Kremer was ESPN’s Los Angeles-based correspondent, providing in-depth reports for “SportsCenter,” “Sunday NFL Countdown” and “Monday Night Countdown” among other studio shows.
+Before joining NBC, Kremer was ESPN’s Los Angeles-based correspondent, providing in-depth reports for “SportsCenter,” “Sunday NFL Countdown” and “Monday Night Countdown,” among other studio shows.
 In 2005, Kremer received a PRISM Award for her ESPN story on Dexter Manley.
-Kremer has worked more than 20 Super Bowls.
-A versatile reporter, she has covered the NBA Finals and All-Star Game, Major League Baseball’s All-Star Game and League Championship Series, college football bowl games, Stanley Cup Playoffs and Finals, NCAA Men’s Basketball Tournament, U.S. Olympic basketball trials and the PGA Championship.
-With ESPN, Kremer’s forte was breaking news stories, and she provided investigative pieces on social issues as they relate to sports, such as sexual assault and domestic violence.
+A versatile reporter, Kremer has worked more than 20 Super Bowls, covered the NBA Finals and All-Star Game, Major League Baseball’s All-Star Game and League Championship Series, college football bowl games, Stanley Cup Playoffs and Finals, NCAA Men’s Basketball Tournament, U.S. Olympic basketball trials, and the PGA Championship.
+With ESPN, Kremer’s forte was breaking news stories and providing investigative pieces on social issues as they relate to sports, such as sexual assault and domestic violence.

 Kremer began her career in Ardmore, Pennsylvania as the sports editor of the Main Line Chronicle (1982-84).
 A Philadelphia native, she graduated cum laude with a Bachelor of Arts degree from the University of Pennsylvania in 1980.
 Kremer, who was named one of the “Most Influential” moms in the country by Working Mother magazine, is married with one son.